petartotev/PT_Demo_Java/README.md

 - float x = 2.7 // does not compile! needs 'f' at the end
 - bit size of boolean is not specified, depends on the machine
 - LVTI

+## Questions
+- Shortcut for formatting a file
+- Shortcut for opening and closing methods
+- Is there something like section in C#?

 ## Links
 - https://www.jetbrains.com/idea/download/other.html